Temperance-Godwin/COHORT-ANALYSIS/README.md

 2. **Temporal Range is Not Fully Defined**: The dataset likely covers a single year.
 A longer time horizon would provide a more complete view of long-term retention and customer lifetime value.
 3. **Lack of Channel Attribution**: The dataset does not include information about how customers were acquired (e.g., paid ads, organic search, referrals).
 Without this, we cannot determine which marketing channels produce higher-retaining customers.
 4. **Revenue Retention is Not Analyzed**: The focus was on user retention.
 Revenue retention would provide a more nuanced understanding of customer value and help distinguish between low- and high-spending retained users.
-5.**No Behavioral or Demographic Segmentation**: All users are treated equally in the analysis.
+5. **No Behavioral or Demographic Segmentation**: All users are treated equally in the analysis.
 Further segmentation by age, gender, product type, or user behavior could uncover more granular insights.
 6. **Returns and Cancellations Excluded but Not Analyzed**: While returns were excluded for data quality, analyzing their frequency and causes could reveal issues affecting customer satisfaction and long-term retention.